web333wiki/web3-wiki/cards/Decentralized Finance (DeFi).md

 ## Introduction

-**Decentralized Finance (DeFi)** is an umbrella term for a broad category of financial applications and services built on top of [[Blockchain]] technology, primarily [[Ethereum]].
+**Decentralized Finance (DeFi)** is an umbrella term for a broad category of financial applications and services built on top of Blockchain technology, primarily [[Ethereum]].
 DeFi aims to recreate and improve upon traditional financial systems (TradFi) by using decentralized infrastructure, [[Smart Contract]]s, and open protocols, thereby reducing reliance on central intermediaries like banks, brokerages, or exchanges.

 - **Importance/Purpose:** DeFi seeks to build a more open, transparent, permissionless, and accessible financial system.
-It allows users to lend, borrow, trade, earn interest, and manage assets without needing to trust a central authority, directly interacting with smart contracts through their crypto [[Wallet|wallets]].
+It allows users to lend, borrow, trade, earn interest, and manage assets without needing to trust a central authority, directly interacting with smart contracts through their crypto wallets.
 - **Target Audience:** Crypto-savvy users, investors, traders, developers, and those seeking alternatives to traditional financial services.

 ## Core Concepts & Mechanism